Wes Unseld Jr.: Golden State Warriors (2011–2012)

-In 2011, Unseld Jr. left the Wizards for the Golden State Warriors after being denied a position as a front row bench coach.
+In 2011, Unseld Jr. left the Wizards for the Golden State Warriors after being denied a position as a front-row bench coach.

 Orlando Magic (2012–2015)

 After one season with the Warriors, Unseld went to the Orlando Magic as an assistant coach in 2012.
-After a 15–37 start to the 2014–2015 season Unseld was fired, along with coach Jacque Vaughn, in February, 2015.
+After a 15–37 start to the 2014–15 season Unseld was fired, along with head coach Jacque Vaughn, in February, 2015.

 Denver Nuggets (2015–2021)

 When his lifelong friend, Tim Connelly, became general manager of the Denver Nuggets in 2015, he offered Unseld a job as an assistant coach.
 In 2016 he was made lead assistant coach.
 His special assignment had been to manage a defense that had been poor; the Nuggets went from 28th in defense in 2017–18 to 10th in the 2018–19 season.
 He has been credited with the development of Nikola Jokić, Jamal Murray, and Michael Porter Jr. In 2019, he interviewed for the vacant Cleveland Cavaliers head coaching job, but did not get the job.
 From 2018 until 2021, Denver ranked among the top six in defensive efficiency.